Why have a Software Firewall and a Proxy service

 With a hardware firewall you are limited with the 'rules' you can use for connecting in to and out of your network.

-Where as with a software firewall - proxy services you have more flexibility in creating your rules.
+Where as with a software firewall and a proxy services you have more flexibility in creating your rules.

 Software Firewall service: